John F. Benton

-John F. Benton (1931 Philadelphia – February 25, 1988 Pasadena) was the Doris and Henry Dreyfuss Professor of History, at the California Institute of Technology.
+John Frederick Benton (July 15, 1931 Philadelphia – February 25, 1988 Pasadena) was an American medieval historian, the Doris and Henry Dreyfuss Professor of History at the California Institute of Technology.

+Education

 He graduated from Haverford College, with a BA in 1953, from Princeton University with an MA in 1955, and PhD in 1959.

-He taught at Reed College and the University of Pennsylvania.
+He taught at Reed College and the University of Pennsylvania before joining the Caltech faculty in 1965.